 Diabetic retinopathy

-Diabetic retinopathy is caused by damage to the blood vessels in the tissue at the back of the eye (retina) by diabetes.
-The increase in blood sugar and its strong variations damage the small vessels of the retina which, in the long term, disrupts vision.
+Diabetic retinopathy is caused by damage to the blood vessels in the tissue at the back of the eye (retina), as a result of diabetes.
+High blood sugar levels and wide variations in blood sugar levels damage the small vessels in the retina, leading to long-term impairment of vision.

-Diagnosis: it is important to consult an ophthalmologist as soon as diabetes is diagnosed in order to assess the situation and avoid complications, since the symptoms only appear at an advanced stage of the disease.
+Diagnosis: it's essential to consult an ophthalmologist as soon as diabetes is diagnosed, to assess the condition of the retina and prevent complications, since symptoms only appear at an advanced stage of the disease.

-Mild cases can be treated with strict diabetes control, while advanced cases may require intravitreal injections, laser treatment or surgery.
+Mild cases can be managed with strict diabetes control, while advanced cases may require intravitreal injections, laser treatment or surgery.

 Make an appointment with one of our specialists for an adapted treatment.